farnzj13/Buffer-Overflow-and-Cross-Site-Scripting-XXS-Attack-Lab-/README.md

 # Buffer-Overflow-and-Cross-Site-Scripting-XXS-Attack-Lab-
-A university project where we explore the buffer overflow and XXS vulnerability.
+A university project where we explore  buffer overflow and XXS vulnerability.